Virtualaw · How the System Works

 - Evaluation form included in the sequence

-- Completion of the form moves the contact to Stage 4
+- Form completion moves the contact to Stage 4

 Evaluation Form Completed — Stage 2 Closes